Bayesian semi-parametric inference for clustered recurrent events with zero-inflation and a terminal event/4163305: Bayesian Inference

-For posterior inference, we develop a Markov Chain Monte Carlo (MCMC) algorithm based on a combination of Gibbs sampler and Metropolis-Hastings (MH) updates.
-Specifically, we randomly initialize the model parameters and then cycle through the following steps: \begin{itemize} \itemsep{0.2em} \item Sample each element of $\bfD$ from its posterior Bernoulli distribution. \item For the recurrent event submodel, update each element of $\bfbeta$ via its MH step; \revise{and update each element of $\bflambda$ in the baseline hazard from its MH step.} \item For the terminal event submodel, update $\alpha_0$ and each element of $\bfalpha$ via the corresponding MH steps. \revise{For the individual shape parameter $\bfkappa$, we implement an approximate sampling procedure under the truncated stick-breaking process \citep{ishwaran2001gibbs,li2015spatial}, where a conservative upper bound $K$ larger than the possible number of latent groups for the mixture of $\kappa_{ij}$'s is assigned.
+To achieve posterior inference, we develop a Markov Chain Monte Carlo (MCMC) algorithm based on a combination of Gibbs sampler and Metropolis-Hastings (MH) updates.
+The full computational details of our MCMC are provided in the Supplementary Materials.
+In brief, under random initials, the algorithm cycles through the following steps: \begin{itemize} \itemsep{0.2em} \item Sample each element of $\bfD$ from its posterior Bernoulli distribution. \item For the recurrent event submodel, update each element of $\bfbeta$ via its MH step; \revise{and update each element of $\bflambda$ in the baseline hazard from its MH step.} \item For the terminal event submodel, update $\alpha_0$ and each element of $\bfalpha$ via the corresponding MH steps. \revise{For the individual shape parameter $\bfkappa$, we implement an approximate sampling procedure under the truncated stick-breaking process \citep{ishwaran2001gibbs,li2015spatial}, where a conservative upper bound $K$ larger than the possible number of latent groups for the mixture of $\kappa_{ij}$'s is assigned.
 By introducing a mapping indicator set $\bfv=(v_{11},\dots,v_{N_J,J})$ with $v_{ij}\in\{1,\dots,K\}$ following a Multinomial distribution with probabilities $\{\pi_1,\dots,\pi_K\}$, we align each $\kappa_{ij}$ to its latent membership label $v_{ij}$.
 Within the same group membership label, the $\kappa_{ij}$'s are considered identical.
 Therefore, we update each $v_{ij}$ from the posterior Multinomial distribution, sample $\kappa_{ij}$ within each of the $K$ clusters via a MH step, and update $\pi_k=\pi'_k\prod_{h<k}(1-\pi'_h)$ with $\pi'_h$ sampled from the Beta distribution.} \item For the participant-specific frailty, update each $\gamma_{ij}$ via the MH step and sample the frailty variance $\tau_j^2$ from its posterior $\mathcal{IG}$ distribution for $i=1,\dots, N_j, j=1,\ldots,J$. \item For the practice-specific random effect $\bfmu$, we implement a similar sampling procedure as that for $\bfkappa$ by assigning a conservative upper bound $L$ and introducing a mapping indicator set $\mathbf{m}=(m_1,\dots,m_J)$ with each element following a Multinomial distribution with probabilities $\{\tilde{\pi}_1,\dots,\tilde{\pi}_L\}$.
-The update for each $\mu_j$, $m_j$ and $\tilde{\pi}_l$ follow a similar procedure as before. \item For the shared random effects in the terminal event submodel, update $\xi_1$ and $\xi_2$ via the corresponding MH steps. \item For the logistic model, update each element of $\bfzeta$ via the corresponding MH step. \end{itemize} The full computational details are provided in the supplementary materials.
-We implement this MCMC algorithm with different initial values and check the posterior convergence by both trace plots and the Gelman-Rubin method \citep{gelman1992inference}.
+The update for each $\mu_j$, $m_j$ and $\tilde{\pi}_l$ follow a similar procedure to that used in updating the shape parameter of the terminal event submodel. \item For the shared random effects in the terminal event submodel, update $\xi_1$ and $\xi_2$ via the corresponding MH steps. \item For the logistic model, update each element of $\bfzeta$ via the corresponding MH step. \end{itemize} In our practice, we confirm the posterior convergence by both trace plots and the Gelman-Rubin method \citep{gelman1992inference}.
 Based on the posterior samples (after burn-in), we can directly obtain the point and credible interval estimators for each parameter using the posterior mean and associated quantiles.